An easy recipe for gluten-free chickpea fritters. They’re great as a side but are also substantial enough to serve as a nutritious main dish.

 - 1/2 cup almond flour (or 1/4 cup whole-wheat flour)

 - 1/4 cup olive oil for frying

-- Place chickpeas and parsley in food processor.
+- Place the chickpeas and the parsley in your food processor.
 Pulse to coarsely grind, not until smooth but with no whole chickpeas remaining.

 - Add the remaining ingredients except for the olive oil and process into a smooth, creamy mixture, scraping the sides with a spatula as needed.
-Don't over-process - stop processing as soon as mixture is smooth.
+Don’t over-process.
+Stop processing as soon as the mixture is smooth.

 - Heat the oil in a large skillet over medium heat.
-Drop the batter onto the skillet, about 1/4 cup per cake.
-I measure with a 4-tablespoon ice cream scoop.
+Drop the batter into the skillet, about 1/4 cup per fritter.
+I measure them with a 4-tablespoon ice cream scoop.

-- Fry the chickpea cakes on medium heat, about 5 minutes on each side, until deep golden-brown.
+- Fry the patties on medium heat until deep golden brown, about 5 minutes on each side.